psyglyphik/authkeeper/README.md

 * bcrypt-nodejs - for encrypting user passwords before saving them to the database

-* cors - gives client application cross-origin access to the server
+* cors - gives the client application cross-origin access to the server